 To label Joe’s as strictly a “red sauce restaurant” is to do a disservice to one of the most comprehensive Italian restaurants in New Mexico, a restaurant which transcends labels in that it showcases the cuisines of Italy’s three distinct culinary regions: north, south and central.
 Joe’s also prepares the familiar Italian American dishes developed by Italian immigrants, occasionally spicing things up with green chile, a tribute to the adopted home of proprietors Joe and Kassie Guzzardi.

-Joe Guzzardi is a peripatetic presence with a buoyant personality and charm to spare.
+When he’s not in the kitchen preparing your meal (yes, he can really cook) Joe Guzzardi is a peripatetic presence with a buoyant personality and charm to spare.
 He visits every table to make sure his customers are enjoying their dining experience.
 “Mi casa es su casa” seems to be his mantra–and he really means it.
 I once overheard him tell a guest who didn’t like the entree he ordered, “this is my house.
 We’ll make you happy.” before proceeding to recommend entrees with a different flavor profile than the dish the guest didn’t like.
 Joe’s energy, enthusiasm and customer orientation are mirrored by an attentive, well-mannered and highly professional wait staff that is easily among the very best in the metropolitan area.

 While Joe manages the restaurant’s day-to-day operations, his pulchritudinous partner Kassie oversees the restaurants social media channels, search engine optimization, blog and Web site presence.
 In a day and age in which it’s become fashionable for restaurateurs to tout their social consciousness, Kassie was a pioneer in forging relationships with local suppliers to ensure the highest quality, most socially responsible and healthy foods possible.
 She’s understandably very proud that Joe’s won’t feed guests anything the Guzzardi family wouldn’t eat themselves.